awsdocs/aws-client-vpn-administrator-guide/doc_source/limits.md

 # AWS Client VPN quotas<a name="limits"></a>

 Your AWS account has the following quotas related to Client VPN endpoints\.
-You can request an increase for some of these quotas\.

 ## Client VPN quotas<a name="quotas-endpoints"></a>

+The following quotas apply to Client VPN\.
+Unless indicated otherwise, you can request an increase for these quotas\.
 + Number of Client VPN endpoints per Region: 5
 + Number of authorization rules per Client VPN endpoint: 50
 + Number of routes per Client VPN endpoint: 10
 + Number of concurrent client connections per Client VPN endpoint: 20,000
++ Number of entries in a client certificate revocation list: 20,000

+  This quota cannot be increased\.
 + Number of concurrent operations per Client VPN endpoint: 10

   Operations include: